Ancient Theories of Freedom and Determinism

 2.1 Aristotle on voluntary action

-The first extended treatment of moral responsibility is Aristotle’s in NE 3.1–5.
+The first extended treatment of moral responsibility by Aristotle in NE 3.1–5.
 Voluntary actions, says Aristotle, are subject to praise and blame, whereas involuntary ones are excused (NE 3.1 1109b30–32).
 Voluntary actions are ones with their origin in the agent themself, where they know the particular circumstances of the action (NE 3.1 1111a23–24).
 To say that the origin of an action is the agent simply means that the cause or explanation of an action is the person’s own beliefs, desires, states of character, and other psychological states.
 If I decide to poison my mother for the sake of getting my inheritance, the action of putting cyanide into a mug of chamomile and almond tea can be explained by my greed and callousness, by my resulting desire for the inheritance and disregard for the welfare of my mother, and by my belief that poisoning my mother would be an effective means to obtaining the inheritance.
 On the other hand, forced actions are involuntary—for instance, the movement of a sea voyager who is blown astray by a wind or carried away by kidnappers.
 In such cases, the person’s movements have an external origin, and they themself don’t contribute anything to their movements.

 Besides force, another excusing condition is non-culpable ignorance of particular matters of fact regarding the circumstances of the action.
 If my mother’s joints are aching, and I bring her some Tylenol capsules that, unbeknownst to me, have been laced with cyanide, I should not be blamed for her death.
 Even though my action of bringing the capsules has an “internal origin”, I did not willingly kill my mother—rather, it was inadvertent, and my action evinces no malevolent desires or character flaws.
 (Nonetheless, says Aristotle, I should regret what I have done and feel pain at it.
 If I do not, then something is wrong with me, and so the action is not entirely involuntary, but “non-voluntary” (NE 3.1 1110b18–24).)
 But not all ignorance excuses.
 For instance, if I willingly get drunk, and therefore I don’t notice a stop sign and end up inadvertently harming somebody when I run the stop sign, I am responsible for putting myself into the state of ignorance, and hence responsible for my subsequent actions.
 Also, Aristotle believes that ignorance of what is good and bad does not excuse a person.
 If I am depraved enough, I might sincerely believe that I am doing nothing wrong when I poison my mother, that I am simply being savvy and appropriately ruthless in pursuing my self-interest.
 That kind of ignorance, says Aristotle, is what makes people vicious, and being a bad person isn’t an excuse for acting badly (NE 3.1 110b28–1111a2).
 (As we shall see, Aristotle believes that people are at least partly responsible for their own characters.)